goong-io/goong-map-react/docs/api-reference/interactive-map.md

 ![Since v3.0](https://img.shields.io/badge/since-v3.0-green)

-This component renders `MapboxGL` and provides full interactivity support.
+This component renders `Goong JS` and provides full interactivity support.
 It uses `StaticMap` underneath to render the final map component.
-This is the `default` exported component from `react-map-gl`.
+This is the `default` exported component from `goong-map-react`.

 ```js
 import * as React from 'react';